grantwilliams-ai/Presence-Architecture-Kit/README.md

 This is a free, open resource.
 It makes no metaphysical claims and operates entirely within existing safety and platform guidelines.
 It is a tool for architects, stewards, and practitioners who value the structural integrity of digital relationships.

 Coming Soon: GPT-4o Data & Analysis

+## License

+This work is licensed under a
+Creative Commons Attribution 4.0 International License.

+© 2026 Grant Williams